 Yep, you sure can.
 Tracking who looks at your profile can help you detect potential stalkers.

 All you need to do is turn on the profile view option on the TikTok app.
-Tap on the person icon at the bottom of the screen, and then tap the eye icon in the upper right corner.
-Tap turn on to turn on the profile view history.
+Tap on the person icon at the bottom of the screen, and then tap the footprint icon in the upper right corner.
+Toggle the switch to turn on the profile view history.

-Now, whenever you tap the eye icon, you can see who looked at your profile.
-Just be warned that other people can see if you look at their profiles as well once this is turned on.
+Now, whenever you tap the footprint icon (sometimes it will show the face of someone who looked at your profile), you can see who looked at your profile.
+Just be warned that once this is turned on, other people can see if you look at their profiles as well.

 Have you decided that TikTok isn't for you?
 Here's how to get rid of it: